unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

+---
+description: >-
+  This section provides a high-level overview of CNS — Crypto Name Service.
+  Readers should have a basic understanding of Ethereum smart contracts and the ERC-721 token standard.
+---

 # Architecture Overview

-This section introduces the basic principles of CNS — Crypto Name Service.
-This is not a deep technical explanation of CNS, but rather a high-level overview of how CNS works.
-Readers should have a basic understanding of Ethereum smart contracts and the [ERC-721 token standard](https://eips.ethereum.org/EIPS/eip-721).

 This page covers the following topics: